llihwerd/telling-stories/README.md

 ## Next Steps (icebox)

 * Clean up code and find ways to reduce hard-coded solutions through more dynamic methods.
-* Add player name container to show the name that was input at beginning throughout.
+* Add player name container to show input name throughout game.
-* Integrate story paths with dynamic options that appear/dissapear based on player party/inventory contents.
+* Integrate story paths with dynamic options that appear/disappear based on player party/inventory contents.
-* Add visual party/inventory HUD with images of pokemon/items that persists throughout game.
+* Add visual party/inventory HUD with images of Pokemon/items that persist throughout the game.
 * Add more possible endings and a longer overall story.
-* Add fun pokemon themed cursor.
+* Add a fun Pokemon-themed cursor.
-* Find better color combinations for text and container background that still meet accessibility standards.
+* Find better color combinations for text and containers.
+Ensure colors meet accessibility standards.
 * Improve format and styling of readme.